quidgest/vscode-velocity/README.md

 ## Release Notes

+### 1.0.4
+- Adds support for symbol reference finding within the template
+- Folding is now done in the language server for cycles, conditions and macro definitions

 ### 1.0.3
 - Adds syntax highlighting for block escapes
 - Fixes some edge cases in the lexer causing some false diagnostics